xqfang233/-Identify-Fraudulent-Healthcare-Providers/README.md

 ![table_merging drawio](https://github.com/xqfang233/Identify-Fraudulent-Healthcare-Providers/assets/81652429/9f58e50b-79f8-4011-ab62-8e6f3a5124dc)

-Based on the abnormalities discussed above, we created the following features for subsequent prediction.
+Based on the abnormalities discussed above, I created the following features for subsequent prediction.
 The detailed data analysis process is in *analytics and prediction.ipynb*.
 1. Ot_BeneID: the number of unique out-patient beneficiaries this provider submitted claims for
 2. Ot_ClaimID: the number of unique claims this provider submitted for out-patients
 3. Ot_InscClaimAmtReimbursed: the average amount the insurance company has paid back to either the healthcare provider or the patient for the medical service